ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    class Pokemon
    {
-       // Add at least 3 attributes of a Pokemon found in the data file
+       // Add at least 3 attributes of a Pokemon including name, type1, and imagefile

        // Add a constructor that initializes the attributes of a Pokemon
+       //  to the values given as arguments

-       // Add any getters that you need and a toString method
+       // Add getters for the attributes
    }

    public class PokemonArrayList